commenthol/date-holidays-parser/docs/specification.md

 Rule: `MM-DD if <weekday> then (next|previous) <weekday>`

+Holiday is moved if the rule matches, otherwise it stays on the date given.

 **Examples**:

-- `03-02 if sunday then next monday` if March 2nd is on a Sunday then holiday will be on next Monday
+- `03-02 if sunday then next monday` if March 2nd is on a Sunday then holiday will be on next Monday, otherwise it is March 2nd
-- `04-13 if friday then previous monday` if April 13th is on a Friday then holiday falls to previous Monday
+- `04-13 if friday then previous monday` if April 13th is on a Friday then holiday falls to previous Monday, on all other weekdays it is observed on April 13th.

 ### Substitute a holiday if date falls on a certain weekday

-Rule: `substitute MM-DD if <weekday> then (next|previous) <weekday>`
+Rule: `substitutes MM-DD if <weekday> then (next|previous) <weekday>`

 If `substitute: true` is given then the translated string from `names.yaml/names/substitutes` will be appended to the name.
 E.g. "Christmas" becomes "Christmas (substitute day)"

+Holiday is active if the rule matches for the moved date.

 **Examples**:

-- `substitute 03-02 if sunday then next monday` if March 2nd is on a Sunday then holiday will be on next Monday
+- `substitutes 03-02 if sunday then next monday` if March 2nd is on a Sunday then holiday will be on next Monday, for all other weekdays no holiday is observed.
-- `substitute 04-13 if friday then previous monday` if April 13th is on a Friday then holiday falls to previous Monday
+- `substitutes 04-13 if friday then previous monday` if Apri 13th is on a Friday then holiday falls to previous Monday

 ### Observe the holiday as well as on a substitute day, if date falls on a certain weekday